• About

 6. Boosts child’s immune system

-We all know that babies are born with very weak immune systems and that the Antibodies present in breastmilk help them fight off germs, infections, allergies and even eczema and wheezing.
-Well, no matter how long you’ve been breastfeeding those Antibodies are still present in your breastmilk and will continue to help boost your child’s immune system for as long as you breastfeed. (source)
+We all know that babies are born with very weak immune systems and that the antibodies present in breastmilk help them fight off germs, infections, allergies, and even eczema and wheezing.
+Well, no matter how long you’ve been breastfeeding those antibodies are still present in your breastmilk and will continue to help boost your child’s immune system for as long as you breastfeed. (source)

 7. Gives children a decreased risk of illness

-According to the The American Academy of Family Physicians, children weaned before two years of age are at increased risk of illness.
+According to The American Academy of Family Physicians, children weaned before two years of age are at increased risk of illness.
 More research states that breastfed toddlers between the ages of one and three have been found to have fewer illnesses, illnesses of shorter duration, and lower mortality rates.
-According to the World Health Organization, breastfeeding plays an essential and sometimes underestimated role in the treatment and prevention of childhood illness (illnesses such as diabetes, heart disease, and central nervous system degenerative disorders). (source)
+According to the World Health Organization, breastfeeding plays an essential and sometimes underestimated role in the treatment and prevention of childhood illnesses (illnesses such as diabetes, heart disease, and central nervous system degenerative disorders). (source)

 8. Supports healthy brain development

 Extended breastfeeding supports healthy brain development during the crucial first two years of your baby’s life when their brain triples in size!
 Breastmilk supplies your child with naturally produced DHA, which is a healthy fatty acid.
 Because of this, according to Dr. Sears, “ The more frequently a mom nurses her baby, the smarter her child is likely to become.”
+This seems like a monumental benefit to me.
+If anything you can use this research as a great comeback.
+When someone says, “Oh, you still breastfeed.”
+You can say, “Oh yes.
+But I’m not just breastfeeding, I’m creating a genius here.” (source)

 9. Helps support social development

-One of the concerns people seem have is that breastfeeding your child too long will make them co-dependent and unsociable.
+One of the concerns people seem to have is that breastfeeding your child too long will make them co-dependent and unsociable.
 However, there are actually studies that show a positive relationship between longer breastfeeding duration and social development.
 According to Baldwin, when you allow your child to gain independence on their own terms and timetable, they become “more secure in that independence than children who are forced into independence prematurely.” (source)

-10. Helps guard moms against certain diseases
+10. Helps guard mothers again certain diseases

 Our children aren’t the only ones who benefit from extended breastfeeding.
 Breastfeeding helps mothers reduce the risk of breast cancer, ovarian cancer, uterine cancer, endometrial cancer, and even osteoporosis, rheumatoid arthritis, and cardiovascular disease.
 Apparently, the benefits of breastfeeding are cumulative, meaning that if a mom breastfeeds two babies for two years each, the benefit is equal to that of a mom who breastfeeds four babies each for a year. (source)